What Is a Good CTR for Google Ads + How to Improve Yours

 When someone clicks on your Google Ad, they should be taken to a page on your website that matches what they’re looking for.

-So, make sure your Google Ad leads to a relevant landing page that gives your target audience the exact information they’re seeking.
+So, make sure your Google Ad leads to a relevant landing page, sales page, or product page, so youre target audience finds the exact products they’re seeking.

 If your ad isn’t being seen by your target audience, it’s not going to get any clicks.
-That’s why it’s important to use detailed audience targeting for your Google Ads.
+That’s why it’s important to use detailed audience targeting for your Google Ads campaigns.

 Detailed audience targeting lets you be more accurate when choosing who sees your ads.
 With Google Ads, you can target remarketing lists, custom combination lists, life events, and interest categories.